-Hello I’m Kirsty an artist, illustrator and designer based in the UK.
+Hello I’m Kirsty (Victoria) McGill an artist, illustrator and designer based in the UK.

 I’m inspired and influenced by fashion, beauty, self expression, sub culture, feminism, animals, magazine editorials and design.

-From being a young, shy child to now a sometimes still shy adult, art for me is self expression, but more importantly connection.
-I hope that my work can brighten up some walls in your office, above your dressing table or wherever else will make you smile!
+From being a young, shy child to now a sometimes still shy adult, creativity for me is self expression, but more importantly connection and communication.

 Some of my earliest creative memories involve my grandad, a keen amateur painter, teaching me how to draw a cartoon clown with a clever sequence of lines and shapes.